Team-Glare/CELT2/README.md

 This project is licensed under the MIT License

 ## How to Contribute?
-Please take a look at our CONTRIBUTING.md where we provide instructions on contributing to the repo and help us in enhancing this analyzer.
+Please see our CONTRIBUTING.md for instructions on how to contribute to the repo and assist us in improving this analyzer.

 ## Version
 Initial release version 1.0.1